 - 1.1 The initial BSIP setting out the MCA's proposals for improving bus services in South Yorkshire, is due for submission to the Department for Transport (DfT) in October.
-The BSIP guidance asks that Local Transport Authorities (LTAs) set targets relating to service improvements and outline how they will be delivered in their plans, which will be monitored and reported on annually. - 1.2 The Route, Quality and Environmental Analysis workstreams that comprise work package 1 (WP1) are reporting the first set of key outputs.
+The BSIP guidance asks that Local Transport Authorities (LTAs) set targets relating to service improvements and outline how they will be delivered in their plans, which will be monitored and reported on annually. - 1.2 The Route, Quality and Environmental Analysis workstreams that comprise workpackage 1 (WP1) are reporting their first set of key outputs.
 These three workstreams combined will set out what a better bus system looks like and provide the evidence to underpin the content of the initial BSIP.
-The first set of outputs provide examples of best practice from around the country, an identification of some of the barriers to delivery we face in our region as well as a strategic outline of overall network performance.
+The first set of outputs provide examples of best practice from around the country, an identification of some of the barriers we face in our region to delivery as well as a strategic outline of overall network performance.
 They also highlight the impact that the COVID-19 pandemic has had on our bus system. - 1.3 As we have collected a lot of strategic level evidence so far, there are areas where further work could be undertaken in detail to identify those locations and interventions that would support the recovery of the bus system post-COVID before moving onto measures that would grow the system.
-The Board is asked to consider the emerging strategic evidence and to advise on any areas they would like to explore in more detail, to ensure the BSIP delivers the region's objectives for bus.
+The Board is asked to consider the emerging strategic evidence and the areas to explore in more detail, to ensure the BSIP delivers the regions objectives for bus.